kite-sdk/kite/src/site/markdown/overview.md

 ##Entities

 An entity is a single record in a dataset.
-The name _entity_ is a better term than _record_, because _record_ sounds as if it is a simple list of primitives, while _entity_ sounds more like a Plain Old Java Object you would find in a JPA class (see [JPA Entity](https://en.wikipedia.org/wiki/Java_Persistence_API#Entities) in Wikipedia.org).
+The name _entity_ is a better term than _record_, because _record_ sounds as if it is a simple list of primitives, while _entity_ sounds more like a Plain Old Java Object, or POJO, (see [POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object) in Wikipedia) that could contain maps, lists, or other POJOs.
 That said, _entity_ and _record_ are often used interchangeably when talking about datasets.

 Entities can be simple types, representing data structures with a few string attributes, or as complex as required.